Qiang-Zou/MetaMesh/README.md

 1.Copyright
 -----------

-- LatticeTri is GNU licensed.
+- LatticeMesher is GNU licensed.
 It is developed and maintained by Yunzhu Gao and Qiang Zou for research use.
 All rights about the program are reserved by Yunzhu Gao and Qiang Zou.
 This C++ source codes are available only to a primary user for academic purposes.
 No secondary use, such as copy, distribution, diversion, business purpose, etc., is allowed.
 In no event shall the author be liable to any party for direct, indirect, special, incidental, or consequential damage arising out of the use of this program.
-LatticeTri is self-contained.
+LatticeMesher is self-contained.

 2.Download